marymlucas/adult-icu_utilization/README.md

 # Adult ICU Utilization - Animated Choropleth
-Repo to host Github page for animated choropleth for Adult ICU Utilization for selected states from March 1, 2020 to March 1, 2022.
-Completed as part of final project for DSCI521.
+Repo to host Github page for animated choropleth of Adult ICU Utilization for selected states from March 1, 2020 to March 1, 2022.
+Created using Plotly, as part of EDA for final class project DSCI521.

 See animation here: https://marymlucas.github.io/adult-icu_utilization/